moltaire/myplotlib/README.md

 My custom matplotlib stuff.
 I got inspired to do this by [this blogpost](https://colcarroll.github.io/yourplotlib/) and this [PyData Talk](https://www.youtube.com/watch?v=NV4Y75ZUDJA).

 This is very much a work in progress.
-See the [gallery notebook](https://github.com/moltaire/myplotlib/blob/master/gallery.ipynb) for function calls.
+See the [gallery notebook](https://nbviewer.jupyter.org/github/moltaire/myplotlib/blob/master/gallery.ipynb) for function calls, example data, etc.

 Currently included: